ulloaluis/bart-api-wrapper-python/README.md

 Bart API Documentation: https://api.bart.gov/docs/overview/index.aspx

 Every amenity from the Bay Area Rapid Transit (BART) API is implemented in some way.
 The methods sections below shows the available methods.

-The majority of these methods will print something to terminal instead of returning values.
+Each API method will return relevant data, usually with new line characters so that when the string is printed, well-formed information is printed.
+The second branch of this project, BartApiForPrintingInfo, will always print the data.

+One exception: the help class methods, which both return data and print it to screen.

 Use the help class methods to see what the syntax is for invoking a bart command.